data-engineer-za/ds_code_challenge/submission/README.md

 - Uses arcgis [query](https://citymaps.capetown.gov.za/agsext1/rest/services/Theme_Based/Open_Data_Service/MapServer/75/query?where=&text=BELLVILLE+SOUTH&&featureEncoding=esriDefault&f=geojson)
 - Computes the centroid for BELLVILLE SOUTH.
 - Loads "sr_hex.csv.gz" and creates subsample of the data by selecting requests within 1 minute of the centroid of the BELLVILLE SOUTH suburb.
 - Download and prepares wind data from "Wind_direction_and_speed_2020.ods".
-A cleaned verions is saved to "bellville-south-wind_data.csv"
+A extracted and prepared version is saved to "bellville-south-wind_data.csv"
-- Joins the wind data from the Bellville South Air Quality Measurement site to subsample. "sr_hex_subsample_joined_KN.csv" is saved for viewing.
+- Joins the wind data from the Bellville South Air Quality Measurement site to subsample.
+The intermediate output "sr_hex_subsample_joined_KN.csv" is saved for review purposes.
 - Anonymise subsample and saves output to "sr_hex_subsample_anonymised_KN".